inemajo/rust-book-fr/FRENCH/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 added this line to *Cargo.toml*:
 -->

-Au chapitre 2, nous avons développé un projet de jeu de devinettes qui utilisait un paquet externe qui s'appelle `rand` afin d'obtenir des nombres aléatoires.
+Dans le chapitre 2, nous avions développé un projet de jeu de devinettes qui utilisait le paquet externe `rand` afin d'obtenir des nombres aléatoires.
-Pour pouvoir utiliser `rand` dans notre projet, nous avons ajouté cette ligne dans le *Cargo.toml* :
+Pour pouvoir utiliser `rand` dans notre projet, nous avons ajouté cette ligne dans *Cargo.toml* :

 <!-- When updating the version of `rand` used, also update the version of
 `rand` used in these files so they all match: